 There are many ways to use clay externally.
 The number of conditions clay has reported to have helped with is extensive.
 Even so, all the different mechanisms through which it’s therapeutic qualities work are not completely understood.
 Clay consumers are often discovering new uses for calcium bentonite clay.
-The book Living Clay Nature’s Own Miracle Cure by Perry Arledge is an excellent resource for anyone committed to using clay as part of a healthy lifestyle.
+The book The Clay Cure by Ran Knishinsky is an excellent resource for anyone committed to using clay as part of a healthy lifestyle.
 Nearly half of the book’s pages contain conditions and protocols for using calcium bentonite green clay.
 All orders come with printed instructions on mixing and storing clay.
-A downloadable brochure with instructions is available on the More Clay Info page under Learn or by following the hyperlink shown.
+A downloadable brochure with instructions is available on the Clay Mineral Analysis page under Learn.

 Bathing in clay allows the body to be almost entirely submersed in a mild concentration of top quality ionic earth… the adsorptive properties of which have a multitude of beneficial effects.
 The skin is the largest organ of the human body.
 This organ is a permeable membrane, constantly taking in new substances and expelling wastes.
-The drawing power of Earth’s LivingTM’s calcium bentonite green clay naturally pulls heavy metals and other positively charged toxins out through the pores of the skin in a safe and gentle manner.
+The drawing power of Earth’s Living’s calcium bentonite green clay naturally pulls heavy metals and other positively charged toxins out through the pores of the skin in a safe and gentle manner.
 The high mineral content and vitalizing properties of the clay also make it an amazing cosmetic tool, which leave the skin looking and feeling amazing after a bath.
 Often, the skin will be red after a bath, which is to be expected.
 This indicates that the clay has aided the body in increasing circulation at the surface of the skin, hence the redness.
-It’s recommended to follow the bath with a good quality moisturizer, such as Earth’s LivingTM’s Unscented Conditioning Body Lotion.
+It’s recommended to follow the bath with a good quality moisturizer, such as raw, organic, cold-pressed coconut oil.

 For children under 20 pounds, add 4 ounces of bath clay to running water in the tub.
 The child should not stay in the bath more than 5 minutes.
 Every child is different.
 Listen and observe for what is right for their individual constitution.
 For children between 20 and 50 pounds, add 4 to 6 ounces of clay to the bath and let the child bathe for between 5 and 10 minutes, depending on the child.
 For children greater than 50 pounds, one of our 8 ounce clay baths can be added to the water and the child can bathe for up to 10 minutes, depending on the child.
 Don’t worry – when rinsed down the drain with plenty of water, clay is safe for sewer systems and septic tanks.